It seemed like a great idea, but the descent into Zubiri in the pouring rain really tested the relationship……….

 It took me 40 days to get from St Jean to Santiago.
 And even then I had to jump forward a day to make up time.

+Walking with my wife could have been a mistake!
 I was mulling over this question as I ducked out of the little bed and breakfast early.
 Today was going to be a ‘big’ day and I hadn’t slept well.
 I needed a strong coffee from the cafe nearby…..
 The coffee was just what I needed and I grabbed another one to take with me.
 When I got to the room Pat was still asleep.
 I sat quietly by the bed and took in the scene.
 You must have done it too?
 Watched your partner sleeping….
 Her jet black curls and olive skin were a stark contrast with the pristine white sheets and pillow.
 She seemed deep asleep.
 Maybe dreaming ?
 Don’t worry, it’s not going to be ‘that’ type of story…..
 I settled back with my coffee and pondered that question again….. walking alone versus walking with a partner.
 I’d have time to think it through.
 She wouldn’t wake for another hour or two.
 You see, last year I had the luxury of walking a Camino alone.
 From St Jean to Santiago.
 A slow journey of 40 days.
 And one of the questions I pondered last year was the sense of selfishness that I felt.
 Taking 40 days out.
 All for me.
 Whilst others were left to ‘mind the store’.
 But it was a fantastic experience.
 I loved it.
 I was totally unplugged from my work and everyday life, other than a brief online call with my wife Pat each day.
 Her father was sick you see, and I guess that added to my feelings of guilt a bit.
 So I tried at least to give moral support on the phone each day.
 Even though I felt I should be at home, Pat kept insisting that I complete my Camino ‘for both of us’.
 And to be honest, I loved the time alone.
 To reflect and ponder and just enjoy the journey.
 It was amazing.
 I won’t go into it all now though.
 I even made a mini movie to share the experience!
 (Link Here) http://robscamino.com/robs-journey/ So…..This year I was walking with Pat. ….
 A shorter Camino.
 Just from Sarria.
-Pat wanted a ‘taste’ of the Camino without committing to 800 kms!
-Now Pat, well she’s a city...
+Pat wanted a ‘taste’ of the Camino without committing...

 Not Much… I really enjoy looking back on this Blog.
 It brings back very clearly the emotions and feelings at the time I was walking.
 It’s also valuable to re-read the ‘Post Camino’ Blog posts, as it helps me assess where I was at, and where I thought I was heading…..against where I actually am now.